 3. Don’t use fields that need manual input

 It takes extra effort and time for users to fill out forms manually.
 This reduces the number of users completing it and your conversion rates.
 Only request the information available on user profiles to make it easy for them to confirm and submit the information.
-Fields that are not listed on users’ profiles, such as the phone number or gender, should be avoided.
+Also avoid fields that are not listed on users’ profiles, such as the phone number or gender.

 4. Use the Thank You page for more conversions

 LinkedIn Lead Gen Forms are designed to make users stay on their platform.
 However, it also offers an opportunity for double conversions.
-As users give you their email in the sign-up form, they will see your thank you message and a link to your website.
+Once users submit their email in the sign-up form, they will see your thank you message and a link to your website.

 5. Build the Lead Gen Ad on LinkedIn like a landing page